LewisDyer/StochasticGames/timelog.md

 Date | Duration | Summary
 ---- | -------- | -------
-29/03/21 | 1 hour | Described game tree construction.
+29/03/21 | 4 hours | Described game tree construction.
+Reviewed work so far and uploaded to overleaf, written status report with some questions.